PythonPredictions/cobra/docs/source/tutorial.rst

     evaluator.plot_cumulative_response_curve()

 Additionally, we can also compute the output needed to plot the so-called Predictor Insights Graphs (PIGs in short).
 These are graphs that represents the insights of the relationship between a single predictor (e.g. age) and the target (e.g. burnouts).
 This is a graph where the predictor is binned into groups, and where we represent group size in bars and group (target) incidence in a colored line.
+We have the option to force order of predictor values.

 .. code-block:: python

     from cobra.evaluation import generate_pig_tables
+    from cobra.evaluation import plot_incidence

     predictor_list = [col for col in basetable.columns
                       if col.endswith("_bin") or col.endswith("_processed")]